streamx-co/try.elinq/README.md

 - Full power of C# for query creation: multiple statements inside lambda, variables, functions, etc.
 - No semantic gap with SQL.
 ELINQ declares SQL statements (like `SELECT`, `FROM`, `WHERE`) as first class C# methods, combining familiar syntax with intellisense, type safety and refactoring.
 - No limitations.
-Any practical DML SQL can be expressed.
+Any practical DML SQL can be expressed with C# elegance.

 With ELINQ SQL becomes just "another" class library exposing its API locally, literally *"Language Integrated SQL"*.